-What we know now in the is that the ‘E’ in the E-commerce doesn’t stand for ‘Easy’. -John Hagel
+What we know now is that the ‘E’ in E-commerce doesn’t stand for ‘Easy’. -John Hagel

-So wondering how to get maximum business from repeated customers?
-Here are the top 9 Strategies, to generate revenue from your existing visitors.
+So if you’re wondering how to maximize repeat business, here are the top 9 strategies to generate more revenue from existing customers.

 1. Integrate Live Chat